All Episodes

 That's just what the announcer said.

-Don't anybody call Brett Favre and tell him that I say an X. I'm just telling you what the announcer I don't know what went on in the sideline other than what the game announcers reported, and that's what I'm telling you.
+Don't anybody call Brett Favre and tell him that I said X. I'm just telling you what the announcement.

 He was just a decent guy, despite the media did everything they could to destroy him in New York.

-They tried to paint him, they took him out of context.
+They took him out of context.

 But I really liked him.

-And I and he was funny.
+And he was funny.

-Uh but he was he was likable.
+But he was likable.

-He was uh he was thought of very affectionately.
+He was thought of very affectionately.

-And I I had the chance to thank him a number of times personally when he was alive.
+And I had the chance to thank him a number of times personally when he was alive.

 New York City was an institution.